delapuente/AutoBlog/stories/introducing-autoblog.md

 ```

 As you write new stories, add them to the top of `index` to publish them.
 Only
-stories inside index are published and they are in the same order than they
+stories inside `index` are published and they are in the same order than they
-appear in `index`:
+appear inside `index`:

 ```
 my-third-story-is-sticky.html